11/7/2025

 Conclusion: Shop floor management is management at the point of value creation

-If you really want to improve your production, you have to get out of the office and onto the store floor.
+If you really want to improve your production, you have to get out of the office and onto the shop floor.
 Because this is where you can see what works - and what doesn't.
-Good store floor management combines transparency, leadership and a culture of improvement.
+Good shop floor management combines transparency, leadership and a culture of improvement.
 And those who support this process with digital tools such as PAILOT can unleash the full potential of their production.

 Today for the future.